-- 1.2.3.1 Departments and/or contractors shall maintain an inventory of all department and/or contractors managed devices that connect to County network resources or processes, stores, or transmits County data including but not limited to:
+- 1.2.3.1 Departments shall maintain an inventory of all department managed devices that connect to County network resources or processes, stores, or transmits County data including but not limited to:

 - Desktop computers,

 - Laptop Computers,

 - Tablets (iPads and Android devices),

-- · Mobile Phones (basic cell phones),
+- Mobile Phones (basic cell phones),

 - Smart Phones (iPhones, Blackberry, Windows Phones and Android Phones),

 - Servers,

 - Storage devices,

-- Network switches,
+- Network switches.

 - Routers.

 - Firewalls,

 - Security Appliances,

 - Internet of Things (IoT) devices,

 - Printers,

 - Scanners,

-- Kiosks and Thin clients.
+- Kiosks and Thin clients,

 - Mainframe Hardware, and

 - VoIP Phones.

 - 1.2.3.2 Asset inventory shall map assets to the services they support.

-- 1.2.3.3 Departments and/or contractors shall adopt a standard naming convention for devices (naming convention to be utilized as devices are serviced or purchased).
+- 1.2.3.3 Departments shall adopt a standard naming convention for devices (naming convention to be utilized as devices are serviced or purchased) that, at a minimum, includes the following:

+- Department (see Appendix A for an example Department Listing)

+- Facility (see Appendix B for an example Facility Listing)

+- Device Type (see Appendix C for an example Device Type Listing)

-- 1.2.3.4 Each department and/or contractor shall ensure that all software used on County systems and in the execution of County business shall be used legally and in compliance with licensing agreements.
+- 1.2.3.4 Each department shall ensure that all software used on County systems and in the execution of County business shall be used legally and in compliance with licensing agreements.